Dr. Ruth DeFries: Climate Change — Anxiety and Optimism

 EJ: Professor DeFries, congratulations again on founding the new endeavor at Columbia University.
 I have no doubt that it will make a huge impact.
 And we’re so grateful that you took the time to come on the show today.
 So thank you.

 RDF: Thank you so much.

 EJ: That was Dr. Ruth DeFries, professor of ecology and sustainable development at Columbia University and co-founding Dean of the Columbia Climate School.
 Personally, I was inspired to learn more about Professor DeFries’s efforts to launch the first climate school.
 Beyond demonstrating that the world of academia is doing its part to tackle the climate crisis head on, the program’s equipping a future generation to continue our fight for a healthy planet.
-We hope you’ll join us next time for a brand new episode of Deciding Factors featuring another one of GLG’s council members.
+We hope you’ll join us next time for a brand new episode of Deciding Factors featuring another one of GLG’s network members.
 Every day, GLG facilitates calls with experts across nearly every industry and geography, helping our clients with insight that leads to true clarity.
 Feel free to leave us a review on Apple podcasts.
 We’d love to hear from you or email us at email@example.com if you have feedback or ideas for future show topics.
 For Deciding Factors in GLG, I’m Eric Jaffe.
 Thanks for listening.